 The project concerns a comprehensive study, to be published as a monograph, of the religious life of Dura-Europos, a small-town on the Euphrates river in the Parthian and Roman periods known amongst scholars as the ‘Pompeii of the Syrian desert’ for the richness of its finds.
 A detailed and systematic study of the various temples, cults, deities and worshippers in Dura will have invaluable implications for our understanding of religious life outside the main cult centres, and will provide a methodological framework for the study of cultural life in the small-towns of the Roman provinces more generally.

 “The Religious Life of Dura-Europos” webpages

-Building on their collaborations through the Matariki Network, Durham and Tϋbingen Universities have established a seedcorn fund to support joint research.
-Through a competitive process, Durham and Tϋbingen Universities jointly advertise, select and fund research projects, seeking to extend the longstanding ties between Tϋbingen and Durham.
-The Department of Classics & Ancient History currently features two projects funded by the scheme.
-Find out more about the scheme.
+Building on our collaborations through the Matariki Network, Durham ahas established two seedcorn funds to support joint research with Tϋbingen and Uppsala Universities.
+Through a competitive process, Durham and its partners jointly advertise, select and fund research projects, seeking to extend the longstanding ties between Durham, Tϋbingen and Uppsala.
+The Department of Classics & Ancient History currently features three projects funded by the scheme.

 Project Academy is a partnership of scholars based in Durham and Tϋbingen, with the aim of developing a major initiative in the study of the Platonic tradition.
 At the heart of this project will be a series of critical editions, English and German translations, and commentaries of the fragments (and testimonies) of the members of Plato’s Academy (ca. 380–266 BCE).
 The Durham contribution is led by Dr. Phil Horky.